Child Disability Payment decision making guide

 - the higher rate of the mobility component

 once she meets the backwards test of 13 weeks from the date of the accident.
 Mandy will therefore be eligible for this rate from 28 July.
+Two separate determinations of entitlement sent out both of these awards.

 Nine year old Josh has Attention Deficit Hyperactivity Disorder.
 His mother applies for CDP on 10 June 2020.
 The application suggests that because of his needs Josh is likely to be entitled to the: